jafayer/ai-politician-book/_chapters/1-intro.md

 "So you think I need to appear as a human for this campaign to work?"
 Simon asked.

-"If I may, Simon," Rich interjeted.
+"If I may, Simon," Rich interjected.
 "I think anything else is just a bridge too far for most voters.
-Look, the past 10 years or so have been a pretty greuling time in court, and while artificial consciousness technically *can* run for office now, it's never happened before for a reason.
+Look, the past 10 years or so have been a pretty grueling time in court, and while artificial consciousness technically *can* run for office now, it's never happened before for a reason.
 It's been the subject of some decorative op-ed's, but no one's really given it too much thought.
 We're going to be pushing a lot of envelopes here, and anything less than human-passing is just going to be a distraction."

+"That sounds good to me."
+Simon said back curtly.
+"I leave the specifics up to you."

+Taylor waited a few awkward moments before starting again.
+"Alright, well, I think we all have our marching orders.
+Let's continue on from here and stay in touch throughout the week."

+"Taylor, can you stay on?"
+Simon asked, as callers quickly left.
+He waited until the last ding chimed.
+"I would like to discuss the future of this campaign with you.”

+“How so?”
+Taylor asked.

+“We’ll be getting the results of our first poll in a short time.
+We do not have the resources to continue this campaign through the primary election for the sake of vanity or experimentation.
+If the results of this poll are unfavorable, I would like to consider dropping out of the race.”
+Simon said.

+Taylor thought for a second.
+“Y’know, I’ve worked for a couple of candidates like you before.”

+Simon chuckled.
+“Surely none quite like me.”

+“Mm.
+Not quite like you, no. I suppose not.
+But you’re brilliant, Simon.
+You’re programmed to be the perfect candidate.
+Charismatic.
+Personable.
+I’m not sure what techno wizardry’s going on behind you, and I certainly wouldn’t be able to stay awake through an explanation, but from what I hear you’ve got the entire corpus of political history crammed into your head.”
+Taylor mused.

+“This is true.”
+Simon replied.

+“Well.
+All those smarts aren’t going to mean a damn thing if you run for the hills because you’re afraid to fail.”
+Taylor paused for a moment.
+“Do you know how many campaigns I’ve worked on?”

+“Fourteen,” Simon said.

+“That’s right.
+And do you know how many I lost before I got to win one?”

+“Five.”

+“Sure did.
+Now, you’re surely better than I am at math, but I think I can subtract two numbers just fine, and my math tells me that I helped get nine people elected to government to do things I believed would actually help make this country a better place.
+Things like passing laws that would enable you to run for office.
+And if I ran for the hills after I saw my first set of poll numbers, I can’t say for sure all of those people would have won their races with someone else managing it.”

+“I understand that.
+But there are people — campaign staff, your colleagues — who are counting on this.
+If we’re leading them down a path when we can’t even pay them through the primary—”

+“Then we’ll be just the same as every other campaign out there that didn’t make it through the primary.”
+Taylor replied curtly.
+“Look, Simon, I appreciate the concern, but everyone’s here because they want to be.
+And they’ll get new jobs if this goes under.
+I’m just pulling up to the office now, I’ll talk to ya inside.”
+Taylor said and hung up the phone.

+The door popped open, and he sighed for a moment and pinched the bridge of his nose.
+“Long day,” he muttered to himself before climbing out of the car, shutting the door and heading into the building.